alexy-os/wp-fasty/.workspaces/frontend/src/uikits/ui8px/core/tailwind/prompt.md

 # Component Template Builder Prompt

+## Important: Templates for Construction, Not Runtime
+These templates are designed for automated transformation, not for runtime execution.
+They require:
+- Maximally simple syntax that can be easily converted to different template formats
+- No defensive coding, null checks, or runtime protections
+- Direct data binding without wrappers like dangerouslySetInnerHTML
+- Semantic structure that closely mirrors HTML5 standards

 ## Task Description
 Build clean, structural templates without styling or configuration.
 These templates will be automatically processed to generate different styling approaches and template formats.